BolandTech/sedc71900-summer-2022/daily.md

 # Daily Assignments / Notes

-## Day 0 - July 9
+## Day 0 - July 12
   * Class intro
   * What is CS?
   * Why teach CS?
   * Difficulties in teaching and learning computer science?
   * Assignment:
-    - Have a lesson plan available to share and discuss in class on Monday.
+    - Have a lesson plan available to share and discuss in class on Wednesday.
 If you have taught CS, use a CS lesson.
 If you have not had to create a lesson plan ever, spend time thinking about what a lesson plan would look like.

 ---